 6.4 UE associations in NG-RAN Node

-There are several types of UE associations needed in the NG-RAN node: the "NG-RAN node UE context" used to store all information needed for a UE and the associations between the UE and the logical NG and Xn connections used for NG/XnAP UE associated messages.
+There are several types of UE associations needed in the NG-RAN node: the "NG-RAN node UE context" used to store all information needed for a UE and the associations between the UE and the logical NG and Xn connections used for NGAP/XnAP UE associated messages.
 An "NG-RAN node UE context" exists for a UE in CM_CONNECTED.

 < skip unchanged part >